The manufacturers claim that it’s been designed to give you what you need to make sure that you get the very best out of your sessions in the gym.

-These kinds of supplements made by big brands are usually pretty safe because they tend to only include ingredients from natural sources.
+These kinds of supplements made by big brands are usually relatively safe because they tend to only include ingredients from natural food sources.

 The one thing to bear in mind is the stimulant content.
-Each serving of C4 contains 150mg of caffeine to get you energised, which is a good amount.
+Each serving of C4 contains 150mg of caffeine, which is a good amount.

 However, if you’re also drinking coffee and combining this supplement with others which contain stimulants, it might be too much.
 It’s best to be sensible and make sure you’re not over-doing it on the caffeine.

-Also, if you tend to workout in the late afternoon or evening, this supplement is not for you, as the caffeine will likely disrupt your natural sleep pattern.
+Also, if you tend to workout in the late afternoon or evening, this supplement may not be for you, as the caffeine could disrupt your natural sleep pattern.

 Cellucor C4 is currently available in two tub sizes, one of 60 servings and one of 30 servings.